• facebook Twitter

 International Coordinated Research

 Since its infancy, fusion research has been advanced through peaceful international coordination, and today broad-ranging research is conducted in many countries around the world.
-Further research and development toward making fusion reactors a reality requires the promotion of joint research programs based on a long-term outlook that brings together the knowledge of researchers not just in Japan, but from around the world.
+Further academic research and development toward making fusion reactors a reality requires the promotion of joint research programs based on a long-term outlook that brings together the knowledge of researchers not just in Japan, but from around the world.
 NIFS plays the role of an organization representing Japan in the international coordination of fusion research.
 Along with this, we are actively advancing joint research and exchange among researchers through international coordination.
 Regarding the ITER Project and the Broader Approach (BA), global projects that are currently in progress, we are cooperating in various ways, such as by contributing to the International Tokamak Physics Activity (ITPA), by sending experts, and by providing several technologically advanced devices conducive to further development.

 国際連携1